tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### 3. Student Do: Out of Sorts (15 min)

-In this activity, students will extract data for a single ticker from [NASDAQ](https://nasdaq.com) and calculate daily returns for the year 2019.
+In this activity, students will extract data for a single ticker from [Google Sheets](https://docs.google.com/spreadsheets/) via the in-built Google Finance function and calculate daily returns for the year 2019.
 The data will then be sorted in descending order to identify the top 5 performing days for returns.

 **File:** [out_of_sorts.ipynb](Activities/03-Stu_Sorting/Unsolved/out_of_sorts.ipynb)

 **Instructions:** [README.md](Activities/03-Stu_Sorting/README.md)

 As students work on the activity, circulate the room with the TAs to offer assistance to students who need it.
-Make sure students can extract the data from the NASDAQ website.
+Make sure students can extract the data from the Google Sheets website.

 If a student finishes the activity early, ask if they are willing to help present the solution by live coding how to sort a DataFrame by more than one column.
 This live-coding exercise will be completed in the activity review (the next part of the lesson).